glennantoine/docker-presentation/README.md

 * cd docker
 * docker-compose up -d

-### Running Multiple docker nginx images
-* Note: If using Play-with-Docker the available ports will be displayed near the top of the page

 ---
 #### Without docker-compose:

 ```bash
 # build images
 docker build --tag app1_presentation  --file Dockerfile.app1 .